hypo69/hypo/docs/gemini/consultant/ru/endpoints/advertisement/facebook/scenarios/post_message.md

     :param d: The driver instance used for interacting with the webpage.
     :type d: Driver
-    :param message: The title and description of the campaign.
+    :param message: The message to be posted.
+Can be either a SimpleNamespace or a string.
-    :type message: SimpleNamespace or str
+    :type message: SimpleNamespace | str
-    :raises TypeError: if message is not SimpleNamespace or str.
+    :raises TypeError: if message is not a SimpleNamespace or a string.
     :returns: `True` if the title and description were sent successfully, otherwise `False`.
     """
-    # Scroll backward in the page.
+    # Scroll backward in the page
     if not d.scroll(1, 1200, 'backward'):
         logger.error("Scroll failed during post title")
         return False

-    # Open the 'add post' box.
+    # Open the 'add post' box
     if not d.execute_locator(locator = locator.open_add_post_box):
-        logger.debug("Failed to open 'add post' box")
+        logger.error("Failed to open 'add post' box")
         return False

-    # Add the message to the post box.
+    # Add the message to the post box
     if isinstance(message, SimpleNamespace):
-        m =  f"{message.title}\n{message.description}"
+        post_text = f"{message.title}\n{message.description}"
+        if hasattr(message, 'tags'):
+            post_text += f"\nTags: {message.tags}" # Adding tags if available
     elif isinstance(message, str):
-        m = message
+        post_text = message
     else:
-        logger.error("Invalid message type.
-Expected SimpleNamespace or str.") return False
+        raise TypeError("Message must be a SimpleNamespace or a string")

-    if not d.execute_locator(locator.add_message, message = m, timeout = 5, timeout_for_event = 'element_to_be_clickable'):
+    if not d.execute_locator(locator.add_message, message = post_text, timeout = 5, timeout_for_event = 'element_to_be_clickable'):
-        logger.debug(f"Failed to add message to post box: {m=}") return False
+        logger.error(f"Failed to add message to post box: {post_text=}") return False

     return True